Headline

 A Li´l Bit More

-Despite so much happening, India still has long way to go before calling itself a flourishing EV sector.
+Despite so much happening, India still has a long way to go before calling itself a flourishing EV sector.

 Only 5,000 EV cars out of 2.4 million were sold last year, EV cars still being a product for the rich in India.
 Problems such as a shortage of local production of components and batteries, inadequate charging infrastructure and the high cost of EVs still discourage consumers.